johanesa/gulp-php-dev-toolbox/README.md

   }
 }
 ```
+To add multiple items use an array in the json.

 <!-- ### projectRoot
 The project root can also be changed.
 This can be used if you don't want that the toolbox is a part of your project for example.